Thomas Erpingham: Ancestry and early life

 Thomas Erpingham was born in about 1357, the son of Sir John de Erpingham of Erpingham and Wickmere in Norfolk, England.
 His grandfather, Sir Robert de Erpingham was recorded as holding Erpingham manor in 1316 and Erpingham and Wickmere in 1346.
 Sir Robert represented Norfolk in Parliaments during the 1330s and 1340s.
 In 1350, Sir Robert and his son Sir John de Erpingham both witnessed a deed of feoffment by Nicholas de Snyterle, rector of "Matelask" (Matlaske near Erpingham), to Philip Tynker and Maud his wife of a messuage there.

 Sir John owned a house in Norwich in Conisford Lane, now King Street.
 Thomas, who would have known the house, was possibly born there.
 The identity of Erpingham's mother is not mentioned by his biographers.
 In September 1368 he may have travelled with his father to Aquitaine in the service of Edward the Black Prince.

 His grandfather died in 1370, after 8 March but before 1 August, the date of death of the father of Thomas.
 On 8 March 1370 at Erpingham, Sir Robert de Erpingham and his son Sir John, both signed their names and left seals on a charter of an inescutcheon between eight martlets.
 In his will, Robert left legacies to all the friars of Norwich.
 He was buried near the south door of Erpingham church.
 Sir John de Erpingham succeeded his father Robert, but did not survive him long, dying later that same year on 1 August 1370.
-He was buried in the church at Erpingham in the east end of the south isle.
+He was buried in the church at Erpingham in the east end of the south aisle.